 9. Warm Ginger Tones

-This balayaged ginger style blends warm red tones with cooler blondes for a low-maintenance, effortless look.
+This balayage ginger style blends warm red tones with cooler blondes for a low-maintenance, effortless look.

 Warm, auburn hair, like Gigi’s dyed lengths, doesn’t equal easy upkeep, but the results make it so worth it.

-Trends of warm orange hair tones have started emerging in recent months, and they are set to take off big time in 2022.
+Trends of warm orange hair tones have started emerging in recent months, and they're taking off big time in 2022.
 “This time around, warm gingery hues will be bright and unapologetic.
-Make sure that when trying out a colour like this that you get it done professionally,” says Sultan.
+Make sure when trying out a colour like this that you get it done professionally,” says Sultan.
 With red tones being notoriously hard to work with when applying colour to hair, be sure to keep strands as protected as possible by using bond-restoring treatments like Olaplex.

 Keep your hair colour look fresh in between salon visits with a colour reposting mask.
 This one helps to nourish the hair and refreshes copper tones.

 Another bond restorer, this product also strengthens the bonds in your hair but is applied after shampooing for extra nourishment.